HR-CMGT/MGDD-unity/introduction.md

 - Click the 'play' button

 #### Creating prefabs
+- Create a folder named 'Prefabs' in the Assets folder.
-- Drag the Asteroid that has the move script from the scene panel into the prefab folder
+- Drag the *Asteroid that has the move script* from the scene into the Prefabs folder
+- Delete it from the scene
-- Now drag three asteroids ships back from the prefab folder onto the stage
+- Now drag three asteroid prefabs back from the prefab folder onto the stage
+- Note that you can edit each prefab individually in the scene.
+By clicking 'apply', you apply your changes to all other prefab instances as well.

-#### Adding public properties to scripts
+#### Adding public properties
 - Open the **Move script** in the code editor
-- Change the **private** variable into a **public** variable
+- Change the **private Vector2** variable into a **public Vector2** variable
 - Go back to Unity, and give all asteroids a different speed.
 Click play.

 #### Adding enemies